TESOL Certificate (PreK-12 ESL Add-on Endorsement)

 - ETSL 530 Teaching English Language Learners Reading and Writing in the Content Areas (fall) - 3 credits

-- ETSL 560 First and Second Language Acquisition (fall) - 3 credits
+- ETSL 560 First and Second Language Acquisition (spring) - 3 credits

 - ETSL 570 Teaching Reading (spring) - 3 credits